rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 ![Calico Logo]({{<baseurl>}}/img/rancher/calico-logo.png)

 Calico enables networking and network policy in Kubernetes clusters across the cloud.
 Calico uses a pure, unencapsulated IP network fabric and policy engine to provide networking for your Kubernetes workloads.
-Workloads are able to communicate over both cloud infrastructure and on-premise using BGP.
+Workloads are able to communicate over both cloud infrastructure and on-prem using BGP.

 Calico also provides a stateless IP-in-IP encapsulation mode that can be used, if necessary.
 Calico also offers policy isolation, allowing you to secure and govern your Kubernetes workloads using advanced ingress and egress policies.